 It is important that people who wish to travel to Japan are not swayed by moral panic and continue to be objective in their decision making.
-It is unlikely your trip will be affected by the Coronavirus (COVID-19).

 As mentioned, we are continually monitoring the situation and will be following all official travel advice from the authorities in Ireland, the United Kingdom and the USA.
 See links to each involved authority:

 We will keep our clients updated on the situation in anticipation of their trip.

 What if the authorities advise not to travel to Japan?